-The model evaluation includes output from various configurations of the WRF model provided by the Center for Analysis and Prediction of Storms (CAPS) at the University of Oklahoma, the National Centers for Environmental Prediction Environmental Modeling Center (EMC), the National Center for Atmospheric Research (NCAR), and NSSL (see Table 1 for a description of each model).
-The forecasts were initialized at 0000 UTC and 1-hrly forecast output was provided out to at least 30 h for each day of the experiment.
+The model evaluation includes output from various configurations of the WRF model provided by the Center for Analysis and Prediction of Storms (CAPS) at the University of Oklahoma, the National Centers for Environmental Prediction/Environmental Modeling Center (EMC), the National Center for Atmospheric Research (NCAR), and NSSL (see Table 1 for a description of each model).
+The forecasts were initialized at 0000 UTC and 1-hourly forecast output was provided out to at least 30 h for each day of the experiment.
 Although the size of the domains varied among the models, all of the models covered roughly the eastern three-fourths of the CONUS.

 The EMC and NSSL models used the 0000 UTC analyses of the operational NAM model (Janjić 2003) for the ICs and the corresponding NAM forecasts for the LBCs.
 The EMC model used the 12-km operational NAM while the NSSL model used the operational NAM fields interpolated to a 40-km domain.
-The NCAR model used the WRF 3DVAR assimilation system on a 9-km outer domain, cycling every 3 hours from 1200 UTC to 0000 UTC, to provide ICs for the NCAR one-way nested inner domain with 3-km grid spacing, which was then initialized at 0000 UTC.
+The NCAR model used the WRF three-dimensional variational data assimilation (3DVAR) assimilation system on a 9-km outer domain, cycling every 3 h from 1200 UTC to 0000 UTC, to provide ICs for the NCAR one-way nested inner domain with 3-km grid spacing, which was then initialized at 0000 UTC.
 Both the 9-km and 3-km forecasts extended for an additional 36 h, with the LBCs for the 3-km nest coming from the parallel 9-km run.
 ICs and LBCs for the 9-km run were supplied from the operational EMC Global Forecast System (GFS) model (Environmental Modeling Center 2003).
 Although the NCAR model is not the primary focus of this paper, an evaluation of output from the 3-km domain is presented because this system provided the first extensive real-time test of the WRF 3DVAR system used with a convection-allowing configuration.

 b.
-WRF-ARW 10-member ensemble
+Advanced Research version of the WRF (WRF-ARW) 10-member ensemble